epfl-si/jahia2wp/docs/INSTALL_DETAILED.md

     BACKUP_PATH=../data/backups
     PLUGINS_CONFIG_BASE_PATH=../data/plugins/

 Nearly done.
-You just need to finish bootstraping, either by simply calling `make bootstrap-mgmt` or going step by step from the section above.
+You just need to finish bootstraping, either by simply calling `make -f Makefile.c2c` or going step by step from the section above.

 ## Tip to connect to C2C